lieltitelbaum/Mobile_Security_HW1/README.md

 In this app you can perfome a secure logIn if the following conditions are met:

-- Device is on portrait mode.
+- Device is in portrait mode.
 - Dark mode is on.
 - GPS is on.
 - Device is connected to network.